 When looking through a window, we have the opportunity to see new things, and when the sun hits the window just right, it turns the window into a mirror where we can see ourselves reflected back.
-The Windows and Mirrors strategy is a journey both beyond and within, and is designed to support teachers to reflect (mirror) and reveal (window) to ensure that students are engaged and empowered learners by providing them with continual opportunities to see their lives, interests, histories, cultures, perspectives, and experiences represented in the content in addition to learning the same about others.
-The strategy can be used when designing lessons in any content area, and particularly with literacy, social studies, history and/or humanities lessons.
+The Windows and Mirrors strategy is a journey both beyond and within and is designed to support teachers to reflect (mirror) and reveal (window) to ensure that students are engaged and empowered learners by providing them with continual opportunities to see their lives, interests, histories, cultures, perspectives, and experiences represented in the content in addition to learning the same about others.
+The strategy, based on the work of Rudine Sims Bishop, can be used when designing lessons in any content area, and particularly with literacy, social studies, history and/or humanities lessons.

 1. Read the Curriculum as Window and Mirror article linked in the resource section below to build your understanding of the concept of Windows and Mirrors.
 Developing this background knowledge will prepare you to create a Windows and Mirrors learning experience for your students.